deanmoses/tacocat-gallery-sveltekit/src/lib/components/pages/README.md

 # Pages

-Components that represent full pages of the Tacocat photo gallery site.
+Components that represent entire screens of the Tacocat photo gallery.

 ## These are (almost) pure presentation components